sirisian/ecmascript-types/generics.md

 ### Decorator Generics

-WIP Generic decorators should work as expected.
+WIP: Generic decorators should work as expected.
 Write a few examples.